alexbosworth/LN-PPV/README.md

 * Expiration time
 * Description

-Instead of sending the data partially, we can send the content in full but keep some parts encrypted with data key encrypted with by the preimage.
+Instead of sending the data partially, we can send the content in full but keep some parts encrypted with data key encrypted by the preimage.

 > Description = AES(Key, Preimage)